Uzy777/freeCodeCamp-Projects/Responsive Web Design/Technical Documentation Page/Final Project/README.md

 # Build a Technical Documentation Page

+For this project, you will build a technical documentation page to serve as instruction or reference for a topic.

 **Objective:**
 Build an app that is functionally similar to [this technical documentation page](https://technical-documentation-page.freecodecamp.rocks).
 Do not copy this demo project.